-Ultimate Tennis Statistics aims to become the ultimate tennis statistics destination for the die-hard tennis fans.
-It tries to provide all kind of tennis statistics in the Open Era male tennis with simple yet effective web GUI.
+Ultimate Tennis Statistics aims to become the ultimate tennis statistics destination for die-hard tennis fans.
+It tries to provide all kinds of tennis statistics in the Open Era men's tennis with a simple yet effective web GUI.
 If you have any suggestions for additional features or tweaks to the current features, please e-mail me at firstname.lastname@example.org or log a GitHub issue.

 Please provide feedback on data as well at email@example.com or GitHub.

-Ultimate Tennis Statistics and Tennis Crystal Ball source code is licensed under Apache 2.0 License.
+Ultimate Tennis Statistics and Tennis Crystal Ball source code is available at GitHub and is licensed under the Apache 2.0 License.

 'GOAT' Points formula, customizations of Elo Ratings for tennis, Tennis Crystal Ball Match Prediction, Tournament Forecast and other algorithms by Ultimate Tennis Statistics are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.